0xTahir/modernize-aspnetapp/README.md

-# Modernize legacy ASP.NET 2.0 application with Containers
+# Modernizing legacy ASP.NET 2.0 application with Containers

 In this post I am using <b>Visual Studio 2017</b> and <b>Dockers</b> on <b>Windows 10 Enterprise</b>.